 In most states, learners permits carry similar driving restrictions, such as mandated parental guidance, hourly limits, and cell phone bans.
 Following the holding period, some states require an intermediate license, which still carries some restrictions like nighttime driving curfews.
 Some states also limit the number of passengers a new driver can cart around at a time.

-Keep in mind that every state is different, so if you need more info, visit your state's official DMV website or check our state-specific guide.
+Keep in mind that every state is different, so if you need more info, visit your state's official DMV website.

 adding your newly permitted teen to your insurance policy

 In most states, Esurance typically extends your policy's coverage to a new teen driver automatically.
 It never hurts to make sure, so feel free to give us a call at 1-800-ESURANCE (1-800-378-7262).

 How a permitted driver can affect your car insurance